 Leland Scholars Program (LSP)

-is a Vice Provost for Undergraduate Education (VPUE) initiative aimed at supporting the transition to Stanford for a select group of incoming freshmen from under-resourced high schools and who are intending to study the sciences.
-Each year, the program hires a Resident Director/Teaching Assistant, a unique graduate student position, which combines a three-week summer live-in residential role with a two-quarter 15% teaching assistant assignment for a two-credit, chemistry-based science course.
+is a Vice Provost for Undergraduate Education (VPUE) initiative aimed at supporting the transition to Stanford for a select group of incoming freshmen who may be the first in their family to attend college and/or are from underresourced schools or communities.
+Each year, the program hires two Resident Director/Teaching Assistant, a unique graduate student position, which combines a four week summer live-in residential role with a two-quarter 10% teaching assistant assignment for a one unit LSP seminar in Autumn and Winter.
 Applications are typically due in early March.